navsnav/RBD-Sleep-Detection/README.md

 When using this code, please cite [our paper](**provide link**):

 > Navin Cooray, Fernando Andreotti, Christine Lo, Mkael Symmonds, Michele T.M.
-Hu, & Maarten De Vos (Review).
+Hu, & Maarten De Vos (in review).
 Detection of REM Sleep Behaviour Disorder by Automated Polysomnography Analysis.
 Clinical Neurophysiology.

 This repository contains the tools to extract 130 features from a single EEG, EOG and EMG signal over 30s epochs.